Your past does not have to dictate your future.

 - Why do I believe this to be true?
 Have I looked at it from an outside perspective?
 Could I be overlooking other factors?

 - Why am I still holding onto it?

 - Is it hurting or hindering my life?

 Many guys would say “Yes, it’s true Nick.
 I’ve never been with or had a girl sexually attracted to me.
 How can you see it any other way?”

 So then you start to break it down…

 “Well, I never actually showed my intentions with those girls.
 I was too afraid.
 I never flirted or touched them.
 I hung around pretending to be a friend rather than being forward or meeting other girls.
-I didn’t dress well or look my best.
 I also don’t approach girls regularly so my sample size is tiny.”